knative/eventing/docs/registry/README.md

 - `broker` refers to the Broker that can provide the EventType.

+In order to *uniquely* identify an EventType, we would need to look at the tuple `(type, source, schema, broker)`, as there might be EventTypes with the same `type` but different `sources`, or pointing to different `brokers`, and so on.

 ### Typical Flow

 1. A `Cluster Configurator` configures the cluster in a way that allows the population of EventTypes in the Registry.